BlondeauJulien/BlondeauJulien/README.md

 I mainly focus on **JavaScript**, **React.js**, **NodeJS** and **mongoDB** but would love to discover and learn your stack.

-You can check out my work at <a href=https://www.julienblondeau.com" target="_blank">https://www.julienblondeau.com</a>
+You can check out my work at https://www.julienblondeau.com or continue below

 <img src="/images/learnlanguagevideo.gif" width="629" height="310">